ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 ### Limitations
 {: imd-limitations}

-You can enable the metadata service when you create a new instance.
-For information about enabling or disabling the metadata service, see [Enable or disable the metadata service](/docs/vpc?topic=vpc-imd-configure-service#imd-metadata-service-enable).

 The VPC Instance Metadata service is currently supported only on x86 systems.

 ### Instance identity token service